StasDoskalenko/react-native-google-fit/docs/INSTALLATION.md

 `$ npm install react-native-google-fit --save`

+### Note: If your React Native version > 0.60, You can skip the below section and scroll down to Demo Walkthrough Section to check how we config the authentication API with an existing project.
 ### Enable Google Fitness API for your application

 In order for your app to communicate properly with the Google Fitness API you need to enable Google Fit API in your Google API Console.